Experiential Living Opportunities

 The Substance Free Living Opportunity is a residential environment for students who have made a conscious lifestyle choice for substance free living.
 All residents of substance free housing commit to keep their living environment free of alcohol, drugs, and tobacco products.

-The Substance Free Community Contract is available for review here [PDF].
+Substance Free Community Contract [PDF]

 Location: Bush Hall (East Green)